 In the 2Ks, Krampus is really making his presence felt.
-Perhaps it’s the irony, the humor, the morbidity or even just the hope that the concept is somehow true that has people snared in his brambles.
+Perhaps it’s the irony, the humor, the morbidity or even just the hope that the concept is somehow true that he has people snared in his brambles.

 Regardless of the cause, the concept is hard to turn away.
-Under Krampus’ watch, the penance to be paid for bad behavior – those on Santa’s naughty list – makes the American version of coal-in-your-stalking look like a dash through the snow on a one horse open sleigh.
+Under Krampus’ watch, the penance to be paid for bad behavior – those on Santa’s naughty list – makes the American version of coal-in-your-stocking look like a dash through the snow on a one horse open sleigh.

 A half-goat, half-demon armed to the (sharp) teeth with birch branches and rusty chains, Krampus is one yuletide force you don’t want to cross.
 With his serpentine tongue and burlap sack, Krampus won’t hesitate to give you a good Christmas whipping or haul your naughty keister into the underworld for mischievous deeds.